 Travel to and from Mexico, Canada & Adjacent US Islands

 F-1 and J-1 students may travel to Canada, Mexico, and Adjacent Islands and re-enter the US on an expired F-1 or J-1 visa if the trip does not exceed 30 days and the purpose of the trip is not to apply for a new F-1 or J-1 visa at one of the US consulates located in these countries.
 This ability to travel on an expired visa is referred to as automatic revalidation.
-In order to benefit from automatic visa revalidation, you must carry the documents indicated above as well as your latest I-94 admission record.
-Speak to an international student advisor to learn more about automatic visa revalidation.
+In order to benefit from automatic visa revalidation, you must carry the documents indicated above as well as your latest I-94 arrival record.
+To retrieve your I-94, go the the I-94 CBP Travel Website and click on 'Get Most Recent I-94.'

 A visitor's visa may be required to enter Mexico, Canada & Adjacent Islands, depending on your country of citizenship.
 If you are planning a trip to Canada or Mexico, you should contact a consulate from one of those countries to determine whether a visa is required prior to your trip.
 Please plan ahead as it may take some time to obtain a visitor visa to one of these countries.